denten-books/plain-text/main.md

 function seamlessly as a whole (in the way, for example, your machine can at one moment connect to one wireless access point, and at another moment be tethered to an Ethernet cable with minimal loss of connectivity from the user's point of view).
-Yet, these protocols are also densely consolidated.
+Yet, the OSI protocols and the DOM are also densely consolidated.
 They are, for example, legislated by an international governing body (the International Standards Organization in the case of OSI, and the Internet Engineering Task Force in the case of TCP/IP), subject to the usual political pitfalls of pan-global consortia.
 Whatever the case may be, the subject encounters the "protocol stack" from without, on the periphery of the network (see Figure).
-When paging through an electronic book (usually an OSI-compliant device), for example, the reader has access only to the outputs emanating from the application layer.
+When paging through an electronic book (usually an OSI-compliant device), for example, the reader has access only to the outputs emanating from the application layer, and at that, only at the exposed "window" level of the DOM.

 The application layer stops at the subject.
 Access to the underlying layers of device operation (and consequently analysis) are sometimes "merely" obscured